twystd/tweetnacl-go/README.md

 Notes
 -----
-1. There is an existing port of TweetNaCl to Go ([go-tweetnacl][go-tweetnacl]) but it appears to have been abandoned with minimal functionality.
+1. There is an existing port of TweetNaCl to Go ([go-tweetnacl][go-tweetnacl]) which reimplements the C code in Go.

 TODO
 ----